quanghuy0497/quanghuy0497.github.io/page/about.md

 ## Research interests

-My research interests are including *meta-learning*, *domain adaptation*, and *black-box optimization* for general *computer vision* problems.
-My research goal is to develop machine learning algorithms that can be generalized/optimized with minimal training data or human supervision and effectively shifted into other domains out-of-distribution for computer vision-oriented tasks (but not necessarily limited to vision).
+My research interests include *meta-learning*, *domain adaptation*, and *black-box optimization* for lifelong and open-world *machine learning*, especially in *computer vision*.
+My research goal is to develop machine learning algorithms that continuously learn with minimal data or supervision and effectively adapt to other domains outside the training data.
 I am also interested in exploring the connection between optimization and machine learning toward effective lifelong and open-world AI systems.

+Details of my research interests are presented and discussed [here](https://quanghuy0497.github.io/page/research).

 &thinsp;